fbilhaut/gliclass-rs/Readme.md

 It should work out-of-the-box with other equivalent models, please report your own experiments.

-⚠️ Take care of setting the `prompt_first` parameter according the selected model's expectations (the appropriate value is indicated in the `config.json` that goes with the model).
+⚠️ Take care of setting the `prompt_first` parameter according the selected model's expectations, or read parameters from the `config.json` that goes with the model (0.9.1+).

 ## 👉 Related